Infosoftbd-Solutions/clcknshop/README.md

 <h3>Support</h3>
 <p>
-	We are always happy to hear from you.
-Please feel free to contact us for any kind of customization, support, query and suggestion.
-We will respond as soon as possible.
+	Don't hesitate to contact us for support if you plan to create a multi instance installation or want any kind of help with your systems.
 </p>
 <pre>
 	Support Desk Email: support@infosoftbd.com